WuDi-ZhanShen/PvZ-TV-Touch/README.md

 3.Imitator's transformed plants are not gray.
 (Inherent game issue)

-4.In the mini-game "Last Stand", plants cannot be planted during the preparation phase before the game starts.
-(Inherent game issue)

-5.The touchscreen detection for the last row in the Almanac interface is slightly off, and the "View Plant" and "View Zombie" buttons in the Almanac interface remain active continuously.
+4.The touchscreen detection for the last row in the Almanac interface is slightly off, and the "View Plant" and "View Zombie" buttons in the Almanac interface remain active continuously.
 (Inherent game issue)